survivejs/webpack-book/manuscript/extending/01_loaders.md

 Webpack evaluates loaders in two phases: pitching and running.
 If you are used to web event semantics, these map to capturing and bubbling.
 The idea is that webpack allows you to intercept execution during the pitching (capturing) phase.
 It goes through the loaders left to right first like this and after that it executes them from right to left.

 A pitch loader allows you shape the request and even terminate it.
-To show how termination works.
-Adjust the example as follows:
+Set up an example as follows:

-**loaders/demo-loader.js**
+**loaders/pitch-loader.js**

 ```javascript
 const loaderUtils = require('loader-utils');